 Q: Is the P-EBT benefit the same amount regardless of how many kids are in the household?

-A: The benefit amount may be different for each eligible child in the household if the learning schedule for each child is different.
+A: The benefit amount may be different for each eligible child in the household if the learning schedule/SNAP status (children under age 6) for each child is different.

 Q: Will these benefits be received every month?